shibatch/sleef/README.md

 Main Page   : https://sleef.org/
 GitHub Repo : https://github.com/shibatch/sleef

 SLEEF is a library that implements vectorized versions of C standard math functions.
-The library also includes DFT subroutines.
+This library also includes DFT subroutines.

 ### How to build